tsileo/blobstash/README.md

 - Follow .gitignore file
 - Garbage collection (sparse files support for blob files)
 - A web interface
+- An S3-like HTTP API to store archive
 - Fill an issue!

 ## Donate!